NillionNetwork/nilrag/README.md

     Once the files are encoded into chunks and embeddings, they are blinded before being uploaded to the NilDB, where each chunk and embedding is secret-shared.

-2) **Client:** Issues a query q A client submits a query q to search against the data owners' files stored in NilDB and perform RAG (retrieve the most relevant data and use the top-k results for privacy-preserving machine learning (PPML) inference).
+2) **Client:** A client submits a query q to search against the data owners' files stored in NilDB and perform RAG (retrieve the most relevant data and use the top-k results for privacy-preserving machine learning (PPML) inference).

     Similar to the data encoding by data owners, the query is processed into its corresponding embeddings:

 3) **NilDB:** Secure Storage and Query Handling

     NilDB stores the blinded chunks and embeddings provided by data owners.
 When a client submits a query, NilDB computes the differences between the query's embeddings and each stored embedding in a privacy-preserving manner:
     ```python
     differences = [embedding - query for embedding in embeddings]